paveloom-d/dev/README.md

 ### Can I use Docker from the inside?

-Yes, but this requires that your local Docker socket is bind mounted and that the `others` group has read and write privileges relative to it.
+Yes, but this requires that your local Docker socket is bind-mounted and that the `others` group has read and write privileges relative to it.
 You can give these privileges as
 follows: